Judicate of Cagliari: Origins and extent

-Until the beginning of the 8th century, Sardinia remained a Byzantine province, but when the Arabs conquered Sicily (827), communications between Byzantium and its westernmost province became very difficult.
-In such situation the island, that had to face several Saracen raids, became de facto independent.
+Sardinia remained a Byzantine province until the early 8th century, when Arab and Berber expansionism and piracy on the Mediterranean began to make communications with the Imperial government at Constantinople very difficult.
+The Arabs began their conquest of Sicily in 827, and Sardinia itself endured several Moorish raids.
+As the Empire found it increasingly difficult to supply and defend its westernmost provinces, the Byzantine iudices (judges) heading the local administration in Sardinia were forced to govern autonomously and thus gradually became de facto independent.

-Cagliari, the capital in turn of the Roman, Vandal and Byzantine provinces of Sardinia, was historically the most important cities on Sardinia.
-However starting from the 8-9th century the city was abandoned because it was too exposed to attacks by Moorish pirates.
-Apparently many people left Cagliari and founded a new town named Santa Igia in an area close to the Santa Gilla swamp to the west of Cagliari, but distant from the sea.
-Santa Igia became then the capital of the Judicate of Cagliari, one of the four Kingdoms that evolved when imperial power receded in the West.
+Cagliari, the capital in turn of the Roman, Vandal and Byzantine provinces of Sardinia, was historically the largest and most important of the cities on the island.
+However, starting from the 8th to 9th century the city was abandoned because it was too exposed to attacks by Moorish pirates.
+Apparently many inhabitants left Cagliari and founded a new town named Santa Igia in an area close to the Santa Gilla swamp to the west of Cagliari, but distant from the sea.
+Santa Igia then became the capital of the Judicate of Cagliari, one of the four kingdoms that evolved when Imperial power receded in the West.

 The Judicate of Cagliari comprised a large area of the Campidano plain, the mineral-rich Sulcis region, and the mountainous Ogliastra.